Back to: Design Patterns in C# With Real-Time Examples

 Understanding the Responsibility of each Method:

-- GetAll(): This method is used to return all the Employee entities as an enumerable collection (such as a generic List).
+- GetAll(): This method returns all the Employee entities as an enumerable collection (such as a generic List).

 - GetById(): This method accepts an integer parameter representing an Employee ID (EmployeeID is an integer column in the Employee table in the database) and returns a single Employee entity matching that Employee ID.